-TCEQ Commission adopted the renewed Small MS4 General Permit TXR040000 on December 11, 2013.
+The TCEQ adopted the renewed Small MS4 General Permit TXR040000 on December 11, 2013.
 This general permit authorizes the discharge of stormwater runoff from small MS4s located in urbanized areas based on the 2000 and 2010 U.S. Census.

-Renewed TPDES Construction General Permit TXR150000
+- Construction General Permit (TXR150000)

-How to Check the Status of Your Permit:
+How to Check the Status of Your Permit

-Effective Sept.
-1, 2012, the TCEQ redefined delinquent accounts to include those entities or people** who owe at least $25 in delinquent penalties or fees.
-The previous threshold for delinquency was $200.
-This new $25 threshold is the same amount used by us to place an entity on Warrant Hold with the Comptroller of Public Accounts.
+Delinquent accounts include those entities or people who owe at least $25 in delinquent penalties or fees.
+This $25 threshold is the same amount used by the TCEQ to place an entity on Warrant Hold with the Comptroller of Public Accounts.